Rubik (town)

 Rubik is a town in northern Albania.
 It lies along national highway SH30.
 At the 2015 local government reform it became a subdivision of the municipality Mirditë.
-The population at the 2011 census was 4,454.
+The population at the 2023 census was 2,550.

 The municipal unit consists of the town of Rubik at its center and eleven peripheral villages: Fang, Katund i Vjeter, Bulshizë, Rasfik, Fierzë, Munaz, Rreja e Velës, Livadhëza, Vau Shkjezë, Rrethi i Eperm, Bulgër, and Rreja e Zezë.
-It holds the site of the Rubik Monastery Church, build in the 12th century AD.
+It holds the site of the Rubik Monastery Church, built in the 12th century AD.